Peter Paul Rubens: Apprenticeship

+Adam and Eve (Rubenshuis, Antwerp, c.
+1599) and the Battle of the Amazons (Sanssouci Picture Gallery, Potsdam) show the influence of his master van Veen.
+This style was characterised by a pronounced Italianate mannerism constrained by the Antwerp workshop tradition and the Italian art theory of the Renaissance.

 Italy (1600–1608)

-In 1600 Rubens traveled to Italy.
-He stopped first in Venice, where he saw paintings by Titian, Veronese, and Tintoretto, before settling in Mantua at the court of Duke Vincenzo I Gonzaga.
-The colouring and compositions of Veronese and Tintoretto had an immediate effect on Rubens's painting, and his later, mature style was profoundly influenced by Titian.
+In 1600 Rubens travelled to Italy with his first pupil Deodat del Monte.
+They stopped first in Venice, where he saw paintings by Titian, Veronese, and Tintoretto.
+The colouring and compositions of Veronese and Tintoretto had an immediate effect on Rubens' painting, and his later, mature style was profoundly influenced by Titian.
+His visit to Venice coincided with that of Duke Vincenzo I Gonzaga of Mantua.
+It is possible that he was hired by the Duke during his stay in Venice or that Otto van Veen, who was court painter to Archdukes Albert and Isabella, joint governors of Flanders, had introduced Rubens to the Duke during the latter's visit to the Brussels court.
+The small Duchy of Mantua was renowned as an art centre and the Duke as an avid art collector with a rich collection of Italian masters.
+Rubens mainly painted portraits of the Duke's family and also copied the famous Renaissance paintings in the Duke's collection.
 With financial support from the Duke, Rubens travelled to Rome by way of Florence in 1601.
 There, he studied classical Greek and Roman art and copied works of the Italian masters.
-The Hellenistic sculpture Laocoön and His Sons was especially influential on him, as was the art of Michelangelo, Raphael and Leonardo da Vinci.
-He was also influenced by the recent, highly naturalistic paintings by Caravaggio.
+The Hellenistic sculpture Laocoön and His Sons was especially influential on him, as was the art of Michelangelo, Raphael and Leonardo.

-Rubens later made a copy of Caravaggio's Entombment of Christ and recommended his patron, the Duke of Mantua, to buy The Death of the Virgin (Louvre).
-After his return to Antwerp he was instrumental in the acquisition of The Madonna of the Rosary (Kunsthistorisches Museum, Vienna) for the St. Paul's Church in Antwerp.
+Rubens came in Rome also under the spell of the recent, highly naturalistic paintings by Caravaggio.
+He later made a copy of Caravaggio's Entombment of Christ and recommended his patron, the Duke of Mantua, to buy The Death of the Virgin (Louvre).
+He remained a strong supporter of Caravaggio's art as shown by his important role in the acquisition of The Madonna of the Rosary (Kunsthistorisches Museum, Vienna) for St. Paul's Church, Antwerp after he had returned home.
 During this first stay in Rome, Rubens completed his first altarpiece commission, St. Helena with the True Cross for the Roman church of Santa Croce in Gerusalemme.

-Rubens travelled to Spain on a diplomatic mission in 1603, delivering gifts from the Gonzagas to the court of Philip III.
+Rubens travelled to Spain on a diplomatic mission in 1603, delivering gifts from the Gonzagas to the court of Philip III of Spain.
 While there, he studied the extensive collections of Raphael and Titian that had been collected by Philip II.
-He also painted an equestrian portrait of the Duke of Lerma during his stay (Prado, Madrid) that demonstrates the influence of works like Titian's Charles V at Mühlberg (1548; Prado, Madrid).
+He also painted an equestrian portrait of the Duke of Lerma during his stay (Prado, Madrid) that demonstrates the influence of works like Titian's Charles V at Mühlberg (1548; Museo del Prado, Madrid).
 This journey marked the first of many during his career that combined art and diplomacy.